aravindputrevu/aravindputrevu/README.md

 ---

-Helping developers solve thier problems!
+Helping developers solve their problems!

-I have a passion to learn new technology and teach, write about them.
+I have a passion for learning new technology and teaching and write about them.
 You can subscribe to my newsletter [here](https://www.getrevue.co/profile/aravind)!

-Working with Data and Analytics is my favorite thing.
+Working with Data and Analytics is my favourite thing.
 Started in the tech industry in a Fortune 100 Credit Card Company on their Fraud Detection Systems.
 Always worked on Distributed Data systems, Public and Private Cloud Platforms like VMWare, AWS, Azure and GCP.

-I've started [a Youtube channel](https://www.youtube.com/channel/UCcxBSw-7uEhwIWew4kXzwPQ) to share latest tech happenings and also to bring in diverse views from various folks.
+I've started [a Youtube channel](https://www.youtube.com/channel/UCcxBSw-7uEhwIWew4kXzwPQ) to share the latest tech happenings and bring diverse views from various folks.

 ---